 FAQ

-Can you trim grapes in the summer?
+Can you trim a grape vine in the summer?